Aden Country Park

-Aden Country Park is located in Mintlaw, Aberdeenshire, Scotland, first mentioned in the 10th-century Book of Deer.
-The park has a caravan area with camping, a small shop, a small cafe near the agricultural museum, a play area, the maintained ruins of Aden House, landscaped gardens, and a barbecue area.
-Aden Park can be accessed from Mintlaw by Station Road or Nether Aden Road.
+Aden Country Park is located in Mintlaw, Aberdeenshire, Scotland, and is first mentioned in the 10th-century Book of Deer.
+The park contains landscaped gardens, forest walks, camping and caravan facilities, recreational areas, and the maintained ruins of Aden House.
+It is also home to the Aberdeenshire Farming Museum.

-It is home to the Aberdeenshire Farming Museum, forest walks and a ruined country house.
-Every year it hosts a pipe band contest which attracts bagpipe bands from around Scotland.
+The park can be accessed from Mintlaw via Station Road or Nether Aden Road, and hosts an annual pipe band contest which attracts bands from across Scotland.

 Aberdeenshire Farming Museum

 The Aberdeenshire Farming Museum comprises two main features.
-The early 19th-century semicircular Home Farm steading features interpretations of the 20th-century Aden Estate through costumed guides, and the "Weel Vrocht Grun" (well-worked ground) contains displays about the regional farming history and innovations in agriculture over the last two centuries.
+The early 19th-century semicircular Home Farm steading presents interpretations of life on the 20th-century Aden Estate, including through the use of costumed guides.
+The "Weel Vrocht Grun" (well-worked ground) contains displays on regional farming history and agricultural innovation over the last two centuries.

 The Hareshowe Working Farm was moved to Aden Country Park in the early 1990s.
-The farmhouse has been restored to a 1950s appearance and guided tours provide demonstrations of cooking and farm activities.
+The farmhouse has been restored to a 1950s appearance, with guided tours providing demonstrations of cooking and farm activities.